Chafalleiro/ETail/README.md

 ### Regex Builder

 Add up to ten positional vale fields.
 You can treat the values entered as strings, words, plain regexes or insert a predefined expresion made of some of the most common patterns found in a log file.
 Positional means thatevery field must be satisfied in its place to count as valid.
-Son if we fill first a field with a date matching pattern, and then a string, if the string is found before the date it won't count as a valid match.
+So if we fill first a field with a date matching pattern, and then a string, if the string is found before the date it won't count as a valid match.
 Useful to match lines with variable values between patterns.

 **Common patterns** - In this dropdown you can select whithin a variety of patterns that are common in logs, dates, time, IP addresses, e-mail, MAC adresses, etc.

 **Insert pattern** - Insert the selected pattern in the active field that is editing.

-**Preview** - See the pattern regex and its uses.
+**Preview** - See the selected pattern regex and its uses.

+**Filter Name** Name this filter for better organization.

+**Enable**	Use this checkbox to enable the filter after storing it.

+**Field x** There are up to ten fields to use.
+This way you can create a complex regex with grouping, sorted matcheng, etc. Here you can add a part of th e pattern you want.

+ **Combobox 1** Decide how to treat the field.
+As a string it will be a common string.
+As word will be surrounded by \b modifiers.
+As reges will be inserted as is.
+Predefined will let you choose between several predefined common patterns.

+**Remove** **Insert** Helpers for predefined patterns.
+Remove them or insert a predefined pattern.

+**Add field*** Add up to ten fields to the expression.
+There is a combobox on how to separate them.
+Lazy anything in between (.*), inmediate after just insert the field.
+Word boundary add \b, whitespace \s+ or a user defined separator.

+**Generated regex** Here the generated regex will be shown.

+**Test Regex Pattern** Will open adialog where you can test the expression with a given text.
+You can add or paste any text you want to match against your expression.

+**Copy to clippboard** Copy your regular expression and test it or save it for later.
+Sometimes is easier to make here a regex, test it and edit the tricky parts and then paste it as a simple filter.
+This is a very noce site to test yout patterns. https://regex101.com/

+### Actions

+This is just as the actions of the simple filters tab.

+### Saved Advanced filters

+In this section you can view, prepare for editing, activate or deactivate your saved advanced filters.

+**Load selected** Load the filter into the builder section for editing.

+**Delete selected** Delete the selected filter.

+**Toogle enabled** Enable/disable the filter.

+### General Tab Buttons

+**Store advanced filter** Store a filter that is being edited.

+**Clear form** Clear the filter editing fields and unload a loaded one.

+**Test** Test the pattern.

+**Expand all** Expand and view all the sections.

+**Collapse all** Collapse and hide all the sections in tab.

+## Plugins Tab

+The plugins must be put into the plugins directory of the application home dir.
+There is a sample plugin included in the release files and the code.
+Documentation of integration is on the way.
+Note that while the main app could load whl files, is still a testing feature, the safest option is to import the modules needed into the main application if you want to compile it.

+The app can use uncompiled and source plugins, the compiled ones take precedence in case there are two of the same version.

+For safety plugins are by default unloaded at the star of the application.

+The application comes with three plugins.
+A sample plugin, an OCR monitoring plugin and a data analysis plugin.
+Their documentations is provided in their own repositories and readmes.

+**Discover plugins** Rescan the plugins directory.

+**Reload all** Try to reload the plugins found.

+**Open plugins folder** Open the older where plugins are stored.

+**Available plugins** A list of the plugins discovereed and ready to use.
+Also presents information about the plugin and it's state.

+**Enable plugin** Enable the selected plugin.
+It will start running its code after enebled.

+**Disable plugin** Uload and stops plugin execution.

+**Settings** Open the plugin settings and GUI.

+**Plugin information** Shows the information provided abut the plugin.

 TODO: